adeep/bitwarden_reddit/backups.md

 [exported separately](https://bitwarden.com/help/export-your-data/#export-an-organization-vault).
 Again, use the "password protected" version of the JSON export.

 * *File attachments* -- Vaults with a premium subscription can have arbitrary files attached to vault entries.
 These must be downloaded, by hand, one at a time.
 In addition, you need to make a text file that explains which file attachments belong to which vault entry.

-A good Bitwarden backup should also have a top-level `README.txt` for each backup:
+A good Bitwarden backup should also have a top-level `README.txt` for each backup.
+This should be your emergency sheet.

-* The password you used when you created the Bitwarden vault exports
-* The Bitwarden URL (https://vault.bitwarden.com or https://vault.bitwarden.eu) that holds the vault data
-* The Bitwarden master password
-* The Bitwarden 2FA recovery code
 * TOTP datastore recovery information: this may include a username, password, or other account recovery information

-Something that is probably quite common is you may end up also managing backups for family members.
-In this case, I recommend multiple folders, with one folder per family member.

 This is complicated!
 In order to reduce the work and errors, I recommend building this file structure once and then updating it on a periodic basis.
 Remember, you should update your backup at least once a year.